simonwoerpel/runpandarun/README.md

 ## Usage in your scripts

-Once set up, you can start moving the data warehousing out of your analysis scripts and focus on the analysis itself :upside_smiling_face:
+Once set up, you can start moving the data warehousing out of your analysis scripts and focus on the analysis itself...

 ```python
 from datastore import Datastore